-The mean skewness is -0.186 ± 0.016 , while the mean kurtosis gives 2.231 \pm 0.013.
-The equivalent width (EW), flux-weighted velocity, the bisector velocity and the full width at half maximum (FWHM) were also calculated in the same wavelength region for each spectrum.
-A mean value of -62 ± 2 Å was found for the EW, and the flux-weighted velocity of the emission line gives -74 ± 11 km s-1.
-For the bisector and FWHM calculations, the velocity at each wavelength was determined, with the rest wavelength at v = 0 km s^{-1} .
+The mean skewness is $-0.186 \pm 0.016$ , while the mean kurtosis gives $2.231 \pm 0.013$ .
+The equivalent width (EW), flux-weighted velocity, the bisector velocity and the full width at half-maximum (FWHM) were also calculated in the same wavelength region for each spectrum.
+A mean value of $-62 \pm 2$ Å was found for the EW, and the flux-weighted velocity of the emission line gives $-74 \pm 11$ km s-1.
+For the bisector and FWHM calculations, the velocity at each wavelength was determined, with the rest wavelength at $v = 0 \,\mathrm{km \, s^{-1}}$ .
 These velocity values were then linearly interpolated with the normalized flux values for both the blue side $(-3000 \text{ to } 0 \text{ km s}^{-1})$ and the red side $(0 \text{ to } +3000 \text{ km s}^{-1})$ of the emission line.
-The bisector gave a mean value over the normalized line flux interval from 1.0 to 1.4 of 143 \pm 34 km s^{-1} .
-The FWHM values (mean of 2932 \pm 60 km s^{-1}) were determined by subtracting the interpolated velocity values on the red side of the line from the values on the blue side of the line at a rectified flux level of 1.4.
-A complete table of these values (EW, skewness, kurtosis, flux-weighted velocity, bisector and FWHM) for each spectrum can be found in Table 2.
+The bisector gave a mean value over the normalized line flux interval from 1.0 to 1.4 of $143 \pm 34$ km s-1.
+The FWHM values (mean of $2932 \pm 60 \,\mathrm{km \, s^{-1}}$ ) were determined by subtracting the interpolated velocity values on the red side of the line from the values on the blue side of the line at a rectified flux level of 1.4.
+A complete table of these values (EW, skewness, kurtosis, fluxweighted velocity, bisector and FWHM) for each spectrum can be found in Table 2.
 A more detailed description of the calculations for each of these values is given by Chené & St-Louis (2010).

-3.2 Period Search
+3.2 Period search

 From five of the series of measurements, a Scargle periodogram (Scargle 1982) was calculated to search for a periodicity within the variability of these quantities.
-Fig. 3 shows these periodograms as a function of time, using 10-day intervals, for the entire dataset.
+Fig. 3 shows these periodograms as a function of time, using 10-d intervals, for the entire data set.
 While the values of the detected periods for each of the five moments are seen to fluctuate over the four month time frame, there are clear time intervals that show stronger detections.
-Along with a Scargle analysis, a phase determination minimization (PDM) analysis (Stellingwerf 1978) was also utilized.
+Along with a Scargle analysis, a phase determination minimization (PDM) analvsis (Stellingwerf 1978) was also utilized.
 Table 3 lists the average frequency found using these two methods for each of the five measurements calculated.
-The overall average period was calculated to be $P = 2.255 \pm 0.008$ (s.d.) days using all ten Scargle and PDM values.
+The overall average period was calculated to be $P = 2.255 \pm 0.008$ (s.d.) days using all 10 Scargle and PDM values.
 The kurtosis has a peak centred around the 2f harmonic of the period.
 We adopted the frequency similar to the other measurements for this line.
 The double harmonic is normal in this situation as it refers to how peaked the line is.
 When a perturbation moves across the line with frequency f in a sinusoidal pattern, we will see it directly as f with velocities and the skewness, but would cause a double sinusoidal pattern for the variability in the peak.